Erectile Dysfunction (ED)

-Nearly 50 percent of men ranging in age from 40 to 70 years of age are affected by ED.
+Nearly 50 percent of men ranging in age from 40 to 70 years of age are affected by ED and nearly 40 percent of men will experience some problem with erections, libido or ejaculation by the age of 40.
 Men report guilt, shame and frustrations related to inability to perform.
 Due to repeated failed attempts, performance anxiety may present with subsequent attempts.

 The presence of the condition is a precursor to the nation’s leading cause of death in men, cardiovascular disease.
 Since ED usually presents 3 to 5 years prior to cardiovascular disease, recognizing risk factors is crucial in addressing potential heart disease in men with ED.

 What are the different types of treatments for erectile dysfunction?
 What can be expected during a physician’s visit to discuss ED and treatments of ED?

 Treatment for erectile dysfunction always starts with an assessment of the root causes of the problem and making healthy lifestyle changes to address those risks.
 Addressing psychological factors is always part of the treatment plan and is sometime the most important aspect of care.
 Non-invasive testing like an ultrasound and Doppler can help guide decisions about using oral medications, gels inserted into the urethra or intracavernosal (penile) injections.
 For men who have difficult to treat erectile dysfunction, or who prefer a more permanent solution, implant surgery is an option with a high rate of patient satisfaction.

 Are there any new treatments available for erectile dysfunction?